 Another key aspect to Mumbai’s situation is that we can’t directly emulate the Dutch model.
 Our problems are different – so the diagnosis has to be worked out considering local conditions.
 The space is not just a ‘constraint’ for us but also a ‘constant’.
 What is ‘variable’ is the ‘number of vehicles and the people coming onto it’.
 Therefore, the solution lies in balancing the variable and reshaping the constant to keep it both integrated with a design that functions in harmony addressing people’s day to day needs.

-The point in case is that people are willing to experiment & wise enough to make their choices – choosing between a car or a simple bicycle.
+The point in case is that people are willing to experiment and wise enough to make their choices – choosing between a car or a simple bicycle.
 But transportation needs has to be backed by proactive inclusive policies.
 In the absence of a supportive infrastructure, the hesitation and fear to walk or cycle shall continue to prevail keeping vehicles in dominant position.
-However, it is often said that ‘nothing is impossible if you have the will’.
-The current situation can be turned around if we are able to mobilize our resources with innovative street designs, best in class public transportation and little sacrifice by giving up cars.
-The difficulty is in resisting speed that cars offers and the distance it covers.
+However, it is often said that ‘Nothing Is Impossible if you have the will’.
+The current situation can be turned around if we are able to mobilize our resources with innovative street designs, slow down movement of cars, offer best in class public transportation and make a little sacrifice by giving up private vehicles.
+The difficulty is in resisting speed that a car offers and the distance it covers.
 But the start can happen by using a cycle for shorter routes and to fulfill simple purposes.
 Precisely, a combination of short term and long term measures can do the trick for us.
 Chris advises “In short term, we always encourage cities to forget about the commute to work, and start focusing on the errands we run to the local restaurant, market, cafe, school, or transit stop.
 If we can make those shorter, more frequent trips comfortable and convenient, then we can reduce the number of unnecessary car trips in our communities, and get a whole new segment of the population on their bikes.
 From there, we can start looking further afield, with an eye on building a seamless, city-wide network of separated cycle tracks, traffic-calmed boulevards, and off-street trails.
 But like Rome, the Dutch cycling utopia wasn’t built in a day.
 It took decades of citizen activism, political will, and a little bit of luck.
 And we have a great deal to learn from their successes”.

-My sincere thanks to the Bruntlett family for their critical inputs in these articles and with like minded goals, we shall now work more closely together.
+My sincere thanks to the Bruntlett family for their critical inputs for publishing the two articles and with like minded goals, we shall now work more closely together.